MatteoOrlandini/Object-Oriented-Programming-Exam/README.md

 ### **/filter/stats/{fieldName}**
 Gives stats like the request "/stats/{fieldName}" but on a sample made of the filtrated pharmacies.
-In the body we put the specifics of the filter and in the query there must be latitude or longitude.
+In the body we put the specifics of the filter like with "/filter" and in the query there must be latitude or longitude.

+*example:*

+> localhost:8080/filter/stats/latitude